March 10, 2022

-Yellowstone National Park is a bucket-list destination you can’t miss.
-When you’ve had enough of the crowds and need Room to Roam it’s time to Go Beyond Yellowstone to Wyoming’s Wind River Country.
+Yellowstone National Park is a bucket-list destination you can’t miss, especially as this year is it’s 150th anniversary.
+When you’ve had enough of the crowds and need Room to Roam, it’s time to Go Beyond Yellowstone to Wyoming’s Wind River Country.

 Take highway 287 to highway 28 for an authentic, scenic route home.

 Togwotee Pass, Wyoming’s Centennial Scenic Byway

-From the southeast entrance of Yellowstone are just a handful of absolutely stunning miles until you reach Wind River Country.
+From the southeast entrance of Yellowstone is a stretch of absolutely stunning miles until you reach Wind River Country.
 The uncrowded drive over Togwotee Pass is nonstop mountain vistas, wildlife viewing opportunities, and day-hike trailheads.
 Cross the Continental Divide on Wyoming’s Centennial Scenic Byway on your way to Dubois, your first stop in Wind River Country.

 National Bighorn Sheep Interpretive Center, Dubois